Avikam03/cs486/README.md

 Data: $\{ (s_1, a_1, r_1), (s_2, a_2, r_2), \dots \}$

+note that the actions here in our data are not necessarily optimal

 Our goal is to maximize discounted sum of rewards:

 $$